Tatar, Vanek lead Red Wings past Penguins

+PITTSBURGH (AP) -- Admittedly not where they want to be in the standings, the Detroit Red Wings still have plenty of fight left.

+That much was evident this weekend with back-to-back wins against two of the NHL's best teams.

-PITTSBURGH (AP) -- Tomas Tatar and Thomas Vanek scored early third-period goals to lead the Detroit Red Wings to a 5-2 victory against the Pittsburgh Penguins on Sunday.
+Tomas Tatar and Thomas Vanek scored early third-period goals to lead the Red Wings to a 5-2 victory against the Pittsburgh Penguins on Sunday.

+''We're not giving up,'' Red Wings captain Henrik Zetterberg said. ''There are a lot of points and a lot of games still to play for.
+We know we have to win games.
+We got two points here now and we have to prepare for the next one.''

 Nick Jensen and Steve Ott also scored and Luke Glendening added a late empty-netter for the Red Wings, who completed a back-to-back sweep of Washington and Pittsburgh, two of the top teams in the league.
 Petr Mrazek made 24 saves for his second win in as many days; he lost his previous four games.